stephenbeckr/ML-theory-class/Lectures.md

 Abbreviations for sources:
 - [SSS] is Shai Shalev-Shwartz and Shai Ben-David's "Understanding Machine Learning"
 - [Mohri] is Mehryar Mohri, Afshin Rostamizadeh and Ammet Talwaker's "Foundations of Machine Learning" (2nd ed)
+- [Woodruff] is David Woodruff's 2014 [Sketching as a Tool for Numerical Linear Algebra](http://dx.doi.org/10.1561/0400000060)
+- [Hastie] is [The Elements of
+Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) by Hastie, Tibshirani and Friedman (2nd ed, 2009)
+- [Vogel] is [Computational Inverse Problems](https://epubs.siam.org/doi/book/10.1137/1.9780898717570) by Vogel (2002).